NaroZeol/narozeol.github.io/_posts/2024-08-11-mapreduce.md

 type workInfo struct {
 	state     int                   // -1->done 0->ready or id of worker
-	timestamp time.Time             // Only avild when state is not 0 or -1
+	timestamp time.Time             // Only valid when state is not 0 or -1
 }

 type Coordinator struct {